forestdb/forestdb.org/models/tug-o-war-explanations.md

 ## Pragmatics

-As we add pragmatics and increase rationality and cost of explaining, the probabitliy that Alice is weak and Bob is strong increases.
+As we add pragmatics and increase rationality and cost of explaining, the probability that Alice is weak and Bob is strong increases.

 Our alternative utterances include a bunch of different explanations for why Alice won.
 Here are the different explanations and my intuition of what they mean: